machine928/machine928.github.io/_pages/about.md

   - /about.html
 ---

 My name is Zhengtong Zhu (朱政同).
-I am a graduate student at the School of Computer Science and Technology, Soochow University, supervised by Prof. Jiaqing Fan.
+I am a graduate student at the School of Computer Science and Technology, Soochow University, supervised by Jiaqing Fan.
 My research interests include video object segmentation, self-supervised learning, and multimodal understanding.
 I am currently seeking a platform that can support me in advancing my research further.

 Research and Publications
 ======